-Virtually all of SEKI's infected MYLF populations have experienced severe die-offs, and the remaining remnant populations have very low survival and recruitment from year to year, making them extremely vulnerable to extirpation.
-In addition to trout removal, these MYLF populations would likely benefit from an emerging disease treatment technique using antifungal agents, designed to significantly increase short-term survival and hopefully long-term recruitment.
-The first phase involves treating frogs with Itraconazole (an antifungal drug) to reduce their infection levels; and the second phase involves augmenting the concentration of a common bacterium (Janthinobacterium lividum) on the skin of frogs that has protective anti-fungal properties.
+MYLF populations that persist following chytridiomycosis outbreaks have very low survival and recruitment from year to year, making them extremely vulnerable to extirpation.
+In addition to trout removal, these MYLF populations would likely benefit from an emerging disease treatment technique using antifungal agents, designed to significantly increase short-term survival, and hopefully long-term recruitment.
+The first phase involves treating frogs with itraconazole (an antifungal drug) to reduce their infection levels; and a second possible phase involves augmenting the concentration of a common bacterium (Janthinobacterium lividum) on the skin of frogs that has protective anti-fungal properties.
 Combined, the regimen appears to allow development of an immune response on treated frogs, thus changing the outcome for many frogs from mortality to persistence.
-Preliminary results of several field trials conducted in SEKI from 2009 to 2012 show promise for future management application.
-A larger-scale study and is expected to be initiated in 2013.
+Preliminary results of several field trials conducted in SEKI from 2009 to 2012 have shown promise for future management application.
+Immediately following the discovery of a large scale chytridiomycosis die-off in northern Kings Canyon National Park, a larger-scale study was initiated in August 2015 to determine if anti-fungal treatments are a viable option for reducing amphibian chytrid fungal infection intensities, facilitating MYLF adult survival following chytridiomycosis outbreak, and help frogs develop an immune response to the disease (Knapp et al. unpublished data).
+Follow-up surveys are planned for the summer of 2016 to determine if there was survival among the frogs treated with anti-fungal drugs.